Leading Research: tagged hen welfare

 Better informed industry on current developments in animal welfare theory and policy.

-Free range hen welfare: Characterisation of ‘outdoor’ and ‘indoor’ hens and physical features in the
+Free range hen welfare: Characterisation of ‘outdoor’ and ‘indoor’ hens and physical features in the range

 Egg production, health and egg quality implications addressed through characterisation of the effects of the use of the outdoor range on behaviour and physiology of free-range hens.